parcio/haura/docs/src/betree/design.md

 # Design Overview

+In this section we want to give you an initial overview of all the present structures in *Haura* and how they relate to another.
+If you want to understand how the database works in detail it is best to gain a general idea of how each individual parts interact with another.

+## Haura Structure

 ![An overview of the different layers defined in the betree architecture](./assets/concept.svg)

 ### Database, Dataset and Object store